audse/mod-system/addons/mod_system/wiki/autoload/mod_system.md

 func disable_all() -> void
 ```

-Disables all registered mods.
+Disables all installed mods.

-This method disables all mods in the `registered_mods` array and emits the `mod_disabled` signal for each disabled mod.
+This method disables all mods in the `installed_mods` array and emits the `mod_disabled` signal for each disabled mod.

 **Returns**